PeterOu8/Li-Sung-s-Portfolio/README.md

 # Li-Sung-s-Portfolio

-My personal portfolio built with React, NextJS, TailwindCSS, and Framer Motion.
+Welcome to my personal portfolio page!
+This page was built using React, Next.js, TailwindCSS, and Framer Motion.